 In fiscal 2007, we expect to spend a total of \$35 to \$40 million on capital expenditures.
-Capital spending through the thirteen weeks ended March 31, 2007 totaled \$5.6 million.
-Capital spending in fiscal 2007 is primarily for the opening of approximately 44 new stores (38 in North America and 7 to 10 in the United Kingdom), and the continued installation and upgrades of central office information technology systems.
-In fiscal 2006, the average investment per new store, which includes leasehold improvements, fixtures, equipment and inventory, was approximately \$0.5 million.
-We anticipate the investment per store in fiscal 2007 will be approximately the same as fiscal 2006.
+Capital spending through the thirty-nine weeks ended September 29, 2007 totaled \$15.8 million, on track with our full year plans.
+Capital spending in fiscal 2007 is primarily for the opening of approximately 50 new stores (39 in North America and 8 in the United Kingdom and 3 in France), and the continued installation and upgrades of central office information technology systems.
+In fiscal 2006, the average investment per new store in North America, which includes leasehold improvements, fixtures, equipment and inventory, was approximately \$0.5 million.

 We believe that cash generated from operations and borrowings under our credit agreement will be sufficient to fund our working capital and other cash flow requirements for at least the next 18 months.
-Our credit agreement expires on September 30, 2007.
+Our credit agreement expires on September 30, 2008.